5 Best Gas Rewards Credit Cards

 Here are my top picks for gas rewards credit cards.

-The newest addition to Discover's family, the Discover it® chrome card offers a straightforward 2% cash back on all gas and restaurant purchases (up to $1,000 in combined purchases each quarter), and 1% cash back on all other purchases.
-You also get the benefit of getting 5-20% cash back if you shop through their online portal which feature over 200 online retailers.
-Another outstanding feature of this card is the 0% promotional financing on both new purchases and balance transfers for 14 months.
-Plus, you get a free FICO® Credit Score online and on your monthly statement, and this card looks out for you: each Discover purchase is monitored.
-If it's unusual, you're alerted by email, phone, or text — and never responsible for unauthorized Discover card purchases.
+The Discover it® chrome card offers a straightforward 2% cash back on all gas and restaurant purchases (up to $1,000 in combined purchases each quarter, no sign-ups needed), and 1% cash back on all other purchases.
+As an exclusive offer for new cardmembers, all the cash back you've earned is automatically doubled at the end of your first year.
+Another outstanding feature of this card is the 0% promotional financing on both new purchases and balance transfers for 12 months.
+(After that, a variable purchase APR applies, currently 10.99% - 22.99%.
+A 3% fee applies to each transferred balance.)
+Plus, you get your recent FICO® Credit Scores for free in an easy-to-read chart on your monthly statements and online.
+And if you need to freeze or unfreeze your account quickly, the new Freeze ItSM on/off switch allows you to do so via Discover's website or mobile app.
 There are no foreign transaction fees, so take this card with you for dining aboard.
 There is no annual fee.

 The Downsides of Gas Cards